fuzzygroup/tiwmktk/_posts/2019-09-27-understand-your-recurring-costs.md

 "Ok that's $200.
 Is there anything you'd rather have done with that $200"

 I suspect that my son won't actually start making his lunch now but perhaps I've planted a seed for the future.

+## Postscript

+In the ensuing weeks, I watched my son start to make his own lunch.
+And while I suspect it was more due to lack of cash than full agreement with his Dad, I'll take the win and feel at least moderately ok about it.